Bodoland Territorial Region: Trekking of Baukungri Hill

-Energy

-Electricity

-State Power Sector Reform Programme under the provision of electricity act 2019 resulted in the unbundling of Bodoland Territory Electricity Board.

-The Bodoland Power Generation Corporation Limited is mainly responsible for maximum energy generation to meet up the energy demand in the territory of Bodoland, while the latter is responsible to efficiently transport electrical power from electrical power bulk heads to the distribution company networks in the territory of Bodoland.

-The primary purpose of the Bodoland Power Distribution Company Limited is to undertake distribution, trading and supply of electricity in the territory of Bodoland or outside of it.

 Demographics

+Good amount of Bodos follow Bathouism, but they are counted under Hindus, no official data provides their exact population.

 Population

-Bodos constitute the largest community in the region numbering around 1 million (31%) followed by Bangla-speaking Miya people, who form the largest minority group as per 2011 Census.
-The population of BTC area as per 2001 Census report is 2,920,000 out which the ST population is around 35% of which only 3% of the total population live in urban areas.
+Bodos constitute the largest Tribal group in the region numbering around 1.2 million (31.5%) followed by Bengali-speaking Miya people, who form the largest minority group as per 2011 Census.
+The population of the BTC area as per 2011 Census report is 3.2 million out which the ST population is around 38% of which only 3% of the total population live in urban areas.
 The average density of the population in BTC is 326 per Sq.K.m. compared to 340 per Sq.K.m. of Assam.
-Amongst the ST/SC population Bodos, Rabhas, Keots (Kaibartas) and less quantity of Garos are inhabiting in this area out which Bodos will be 90% or approximately 1.2 million.
-The other minority communities like Rajbongshi, Sarania are inhabiting in large part of BTC.
-Tea and Ex Tea-tribes including Santhal, Oraon etc. are also available.
-Moreover, other general communities like Bengali, Gorkha and few numbers of Hindi speaking people are also found in the Council area.
+Amongst the ST/SC population Bodos, and other Indigenous tribes like Rabha, Sarania-Kachari, Modahi-Kachari and less quantity of Assamese speaking SC caste Kaibarta, Hira, Bania are inhabiting in this area.
+The other ethnic groups like Kamatapuri speaking Koch-Rajbanshi, Nath-Jogi, Kalita, Sutradhar are inhabiting in large part of BTC.
+Adivasi communities including Santhal, Oraon etc. are also available in sizeable numbers.
+Moreover, other general communities like ethnic Assamese Muslim like Garia, Maria and Deshi(Uzani) and large number of Bengali speaking Miya Muslim and Bengali Hindu people, Gorkha and few numbers of Hindi speaking people are also found in the Council area.

-Education

-Literacy rate

-Bodoland has a literacy rate (7 years and above) of 71.62%.